 A particular focus of AMR research at Bristol involves developing international research collaborations.
 We champion working with AMR investigators on global projects in low-and-middle income countries.
 Examples include:

 - Our MRC-Newton Fund UK-China Partnership Programme with investigators in China

 - An MRC/DoH award for the 'AMR in Global Context' call with investigators in Thailand (OH DART project)

 - Global Innovation Fund (GAMRIF) funded FARMS-SAFE project with investigators in Argentina

-Supporting emerging researchers
+Supporting emerging AMR investigators

-Bristol leads the £4m Medical Research Foundation National Training Programme in AMR research which is funding 30 multidisciplinary PhD studentships in 14 universities and institutions across the UK.
+Bristol leads the £4m Medical Research Foundation National PhD Training Programme in AMR Research which is funding 30 multidisciplinary PhD studentships in 14 universities and institutions across the UK.
 This innovative interdisciplinary training programme has also built a national wider cohort/network of 150 research scholars in AMR to tackle this challenge together.